lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 .. admonition:: About PPPM
     :class: info

-    From |Luty and van Gunsteren|:
+    Extracted from |Luty and van Gunsteren|:
-    *'The PPPM method is based on separating the total interaction between particles into the sum of short-range interactions, which are computed by direct
+    The PPPM method is based on separating the total interaction between particles into the sum of short-range interactions, which are computed by direct
     particle-particle summation, and long-range interactions,
-    which are calculated by solving Poisson's equation using periodic boundary conditions (PBCs).'*
+    which are calculated by solving Poisson's equation using periodic boundary conditions (PBCs) :cite:`luty1996calculating`.

 .. |Luty and van Gunsteren| raw:: html